seekingalpha/puppet-rclocal/README.md

        $> rake doc   # Not yet implemented

-For other information, please refer to:

-* the `metadata.json` file in this directory
+For other information, please refer to the `metadata.json` file in this directory

 ## Librarian-Puppet / R10K